-Written by guest bloggers, Dave Cogswell and Elena Cremonese, Archives Technicians
+Written by guest bloggers, Dave Cogswell and Elena Cremonese, Archivists at Halifax Municipal Archives

 We have a confession to make: neither of us is actually a big fan of baseball.
 So when the Halifax Municipal Archives received a transfer of photographs from the Nova Scotia Sport Hall of Fame, opens a new window in 2020, including a number of photographs from the Halifax and District Baseball Leagues, there wasn’t an obvious person to start the task of describing the collection.
 Of course, you don’t have to be passionate about the material to describe it—but it can certainly help!